 - A. Prescribed by a licensed physician, or other qualified health professional acting under the scope of the professional's authority under Ohio law, for the standard treatment of a student's medical or psychiatric condition; and - B. Administered as prescribed by a licensed physician or other qualified health professional acting under the scope of the professional's authority under Ohio law.

-De-escalation techniques are strategically employed, verbal or non-verbal interventions used to reduce the intensity of threatening behavior before a crisis situation occurs.
+De-escalation techniques are interventions that are used to prevent violent and aggressive behaviors and reduce the intensity of threatening, violent and disruptive incidents.